fueripe-desu/gofidential/README.md

 - ⭐ **Star the repo**: Give the project a star to show your support!
 [Star the repo here](https://github.com/fueripe-desu/gofidential) 🌟
 - 🍴 **Fork the repo**: Fork the repository to contribute, improve, and make your own customizations.
-- 🐛 **Report issues**: If you find a bug, please report it by opening an [issue](https://github.com/yourusername/envflex/issues).
+- 🐛 **Report issues**: If you find a bug, please report it by opening an [issue](https://github.com/yourusername/gofidential/issues).
-- 💬 **Spread the word**: Tell others about EnvFlex!
+- 💬 **Spread the word**: Tell others about GoFidential!
 Share it on social media, blogs, or anywhere developers gather.
 - 🤝 **Contribute**: Help improve the project by contributing bug fixes, features, or improvements.
 Please check out the [Contributing Guide](./CONTRIBUTING.md).
 - ☕ **Support me on Ko-Fi:** If you love the project and want to show your support, consider buying me a coffee!
 Every coffee fuels my creativity to keep improving the project and building awesome things.
 Support me on [Ko-Fi](https://ko-fi.com/fueripedesu) here 💙